KnightOS/knightos.org/documentation/tutorials/getting-started/environment.md

 will install all the dependencies on a debian based system (you may need to symlink pip-3.2 to pip3).

 <div class="alert alert-info"><strong>Note</strong>: You should be able to use
 clang/llvm instead of gcc.
-This is probably what most OSX users will want to do.
+This is probably what most macOS users will want to do.
 </div>

 You'll also need the development headers for readline.
 There are more detailed